code4com/ciec-code/challenge-01/README.md

 - Read xlsx worksheet `Instructions` on the problem statement.
 - Work on a solution to read data tables provided and to get a solution.
 - You can use any tool, any language to get to your solution.
-- Submit/commit your code as a new file/s to folder challenge-01
+- Submit/commit your code as a new file/s to your personal repo folder named challenge-01
 - Please provide complete written instructions on how to use your solution files.
 Like how to run & get to answer.

 ## Solution